joergkrause/mvccore2-webapi-ng-boilerplate/README.md

-# Content
+# Purpose

 Multi tier application with ASP.NET Core WebAPI, WebAPI service layer and Entity Framework Core backend.
-The frontend is made with Angular 9.
+The frontend is made with Web Component and @nyaf.

 Currently running ASP.NET Core 3.1 and EF 3.1 Core and build against Core 3.1 (Assemblys are .NET Standard 2.1).

 ## Requirements

-For Windows users this is your "must have":
+For Windows users this is your preferred environment:

-* Windows 10
+* Windows 10 Pro
-* Powershell
-* Docker Community Edition
+* Docker Community Edition (nice to have, it works wothout Docker)
-* Visual Studio 2019
+* Visual Studio 2019 16.6 (latest version strongly recommended)
 * .NET Core SDK 3.1

 > I assume that your docker installation setup supports Linux containers.
 We don't need Windows here.